core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-alarm title="Secure Access to Sensor.
 Square brackets [ ... ] indicate a COSE object.
 Curly brackets { ... \} indicate encrypted data." artwork-align="center"}

 Since the method (GET) doesn't allow payload, the Object-Security option carries the COSE object as its value.
-Since the response code (Content) allows payload ("OFF"), the COSE object is carried as the CoAP payload.
+Since the response code (Content) allows payload, the COSE object is carried as the CoAP payload.

-The COSE header of the request contains an identifier (5f), indicating which security context was used to protect the message and a Sequence Number (42).
-The option Uri-Path (alarm_status) and payload ("OFF") are formatted as indicated in {{cose-object}} and encrypted.
+The COSE header of the request contains an identifier (5f), indicating which security context was used to protect the message and a sequence number (42).
+The option Uri-Path ("alarm_status") and payload ("OFF") are encrypted.

-The server verifies that the Sequence Number has not been received before (see {{sequence-numbers}}).
-The client verifies that the response message is generated as a response to the request.
+The server verifies that the sequence number has not been received before.
+The client verifies that the response is bound to the request.

 ## Secure Subscribe to Sensor

-This example targets the scenario in Section 3.2 of {{I-D.hartke-core-e2e-security-reqs}}.
-The example illustrates a client requesting subscription to a blood sugar measurement resource (GET /glucose), and first receiving the value 220 mg/dl, and then a second reading with value 180 mg/dl.
+This example targets the scenario in Section 3.2 of {{I-D.hartke-core-e2e-security-reqs}} and illustrates a client requesting subscription to a blood sugar measurement resource (GET /glucose), first receiving the value 220 mg/dl and then a second value 180 mg/dl.

 ~~~~~~~~~~~
 Client  Proxy  Server